 Phil and Lil were aborted.
-The DeVilles were forced to terminante their pregnancy due to tragic circumstances.
-Since they never found out the baby's sex, Angelica imagined them as twins, one male and one female.
+The DeVilles were forced to terminate their pregnancy due to tragic circumstances.
+Since they never found out the baby's sex, Angelica imagined them as twins, one male, and one female.

-Although people only realised the kind of nightmare fuel the whole series can be to sensitive viewers long after the series stopped airing, fans have come up with a reasonable explanation as to why every villain seemed so scary.
+Although people only realised the kind of nightmare fuel the whole series can be to sensitive viewers long after the series stopped airing, fans came up with a reasonable explanation as to why every villain seemed so scary.

 - Courage has always been a small little dog throughout the entire story.
 Everything is told from his perspective.

 - This means everything told is overly dramatized because everything seems scary to the little dog.